AlpacaKeep

 What is the most expensive alpaca ever sold?

-The historic benchmark was set in 2010 when 'Snowmass Matrix', an elite multi-champion herdsire, sold at public auction for $675,000 due to his unparalleled genetic prepotency and fiber metrics.
+The record was set in 2010 when 'Snowmass Matrix', an elite multi-champion herdsire, sold at public auction for $675,000, thanks to his rare mix of championship wins and fleece quality.